AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Abstract

 \section{Abstract}

-\textbf{Purpose:} To investigate whether routinely acquired longitudinal MR-Linac images can be leveraged to characterize treatment-induced changes during radiotherapy, particularly subtle inter-fraction changes over short intervals (average of 2 days).
+\textbf{Purpose:} To investigate whether an AI-based method can detect subtle inter-fraction changes in MR-Linac images acquired during radiotherapy and explore the broader potential of MR-Linac imaging.

-\textbf{Materials and Methods:} This retrospective study included a series of 0.35T MR-Linac images from 761 patients.
-An artificial intelligence (deep learning) model was used to characterize treatment-induced changes by predicting the temporal order of paired images.
-The model was first trained with the images from the first and the last fractions ($F_1$-$F_L$), then with all pairs (\textit{All-pairs}).
-Model performance was assessed using quantitative metrics (accuracy and AUC), compared to a radiologist's performance, and qualitative analyses---the saliency map evaluation to investigate affected anatomical regions.
-Input ablation experiments were performed to identify the anatomical regions altered by radiotherapy.
-The radiologist conducted an additional task on partial images reconstructed by saliency map regions, reporting observations as well.
-Quantitative image analysis was conducted to investigate the results from the model and the radiologist.
+\textbf{Methods:} This retrospective study included longitudinal 0.35T MR-Linac images from 761 patients.
+To identify temporal changes, we employed a deep learning model using temporal ordering via pairwise comparison, previously shown effective for longitudinal imaging studies.
+The model was trained using first-to-last fraction pairs ($F_1$-$F_L$) and all pairs (\textit{All-pairs}).
+Performance was assessed using quantitative metrics (accuracy and AUC) and compared against a radiologist's performance.
+Qualitative evaluation was performed using saliency maps, which identify anatomical regions associated with temporal imaging changes.

-\textbf{Results:} The $F_1$-$F_L$ model yielded near-perfect performance (AUC of 0.99), significantly outperforming the radiologist.
-The \textit{All-pairs} model yielded an AUC of 0.97.
-This performance reflects therapy-induced changes, supported by the performance correlation to fraction intervals, ablation tests and expert's interpretation.
-Primary regions driving the predictions were prostate, bladder, and pubic symphysis.

-\textbf{Conclusion:} The model accurately predicts temporal order of MR-Linac fractions and detects radiation-induced changes over one or a few days, including prostate and adjacent organ alterations confirmed by experts.
-This underscores MR-Linac’s potential for advanced image analysis beyond image guidance.